smartmirror-dyl/dlekdud2502.github.io/_posts/2022-07-26-Statistical-Learning-for-Multi&#45;omics-Data-Analysis-with-R.md

 *Figure 02.
 Difference between PCA and ICA*

 #### 1-3.
 Non-negative Matrix Factorization (NMF)
-The matrix V is represented by the two smaller matrices W and H, which, when multiplied, approximately reconstruct V.
+The matrix V is represented by the two smaller matrices W and H, which, when multiplied, reconstruct V.

 ![alt Figure 03](/assets/posts/220726_fig03.jpg)
 *Figure 03.
 NMF*